espressif/esp-hosted/docs/Getting_started.md

 ```
 ex. python ap_scan_list.py
 ```
----
-Note: To start data connection, user needs to setup a DHCP server on rpi or set static IP address for AP interface i.e. ethap0

----
 6. `connected_stations_list.py` is a python script that returns list of mac addresses of stations connected to softAP.

 ```